learreDHDK/ccode/README.md

 				<td>Not stated but inferable.
 Probably every year the same sheet is updated.</td>
 				<td>Not stated, but it is inferred since the data is updated often and the fields remain the same.</td>
 				<td>Not stated but inferable.
 Probably every year the same sheet is updated.</td>
-				<td>Though the dataset hasn't been updated for a long period now, but if need be the consistency of the data will be maintained.</td>
+				<td>Though the dataset hasn't been updated for a long period now, if need be the consistency of the data will be maintained.</td>
 				<td>Not stated nor inferable.</td>
 				<td>Yes: the methodology for the account of data is described in the explanatory PDF, also for what concerns the previous versions.</td>
 				<td>Yes (only one version, data not updated)</td>